peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 Alternative to the plane parallel approximation is a full three-dimensional treatment of radiation, generally performed by Monte Carlo simulation.
-This is however too computationally expensive to be done in today NWP models.
+This is however too computationally expensive to be done in contemporary NWP models.

 ### Layers